18F/joining-18f/pages/roles-and-teams.md

 **Site Reliability Engineer** *(Role profile coming soon)*

-Site Reliability Engineers ensure our platforms and infrastructure systems &mdash; and the applications on top of them &mdash;  are reliable and easy to deploy and maintain.
+As a Site Reliability Engineer, you will ensure our platforms and infrastructure systems &mdash; and the applications on top of them &mdash;  are reliable and easy to deploy and maintain.
 You’ll be involved in designing and implementing systems in a human-centered way, communicating with users, and finding solutions to help people work more smoothly.
 Along with providing the platform, you seek opportunities and get creative in  architecting solutions.

 ## See also